 - ਕਬੀਰ ਮਨੁ ਜਾਨੈ ਸਭ ਬਾਤ ਜਾਨਤ ਹੀ ਅਉਗਨੁ ਕਰੈ ॥: O Kabeer!
 The mind knows everything and knowingly it commits demerits (sggs 1376).

-The ocean at depth is calm and quiet.
-However, violent waves arise at its surface due to disturbance created by the wind.
+Ocean with depth gets calmer and quiter.
+However, violent waves arise at its surface due to disturbances created by the wind.
 Stronger the wind, stronger the disturbance and higher the waves at the surface.
 If there is no wind, there will be no waves.
 Similarly, mind is nothing but waves on the surface of the Ocean of Pure Awareness (Mool).

 Disturbance or waves created by Maya (illusion) subside when there is no confusion between Reality and appearance!